PKUGaoGroup/DSDPFlex/README.md

 ### Rescoring with GNINA

-Before using `DSDPflex-py`, make sure that `DSDPflex` is in your system path (see Installation).
+Before using `DSDPflex-py`, ensure that `DSDPflex` is in your system path (see Installation).
 To use GNINA, please install [GNINA](https://github.com/gnina/gnina) and add it to the PATH variable.

 To use DSDPflex-py:
 ```bash